Querent-ai/querent-docs/querent/docs/reference/cli.md

 sidebar_position: 2
 ---

-R!an command line tool lets you start a server and manage indexes (create, delete, ingest), splits and sources (create, delete, toggle).
+R!AN command line tool lets you start a server and manage indexes (create, delete, ingest), splits and sources (create, delete, toggle).
 To start a server, `r!an` needs a [node config file path](../configuration/node_config.md).

 This page documents all the available commands, related options, and environment variables.